cryobry/www/blog.bryanroessler.com/.github/issue_template.md

-Please only submit feature suggestions or bug reports if you believe something is broken.
+Thank you for submitting an issue!

-If you need help, or if you enjoy Beautiful Jekyll and want to support it, please upgrade to one of our plans: https://beautifuljekyll.com/plans/
+Please only submit bug reports or feature suggestions.
+Please do not submit support requests and general help questions in this forum.